Want to start a business selling food at the farmers market? Looking to bake cookies for a cause?

 - RI Department of Health (DOH) certified kitchen.

-Rhode Island Food Code specifies on page 106 what makes a kitchen up to code.
+Rhode Island Food Code specifies what makes a kitchen up to code.
 If you have a facility in mind, you can search to see if it is licensed by the DOH (usually entering the Facility Name is sufficient).

 - Production plan following food safety guidelines.